-Because keyboard (piano) competency is a requirement for most baccalaureate degrees in music, up to four additional semester credit hours of course work pertaining to keyboard (piano) may transfer by agreement between institutions.
-Keyboard competency courses approved for transfer are courses in group piano or applied lessons that concentrate specifically on skills development for passing keyboard proficiency examinations.
-Keyboard courses that concentrate primarily on performance literature are not considered to be keyboard competency courses for the purposes of this field of study.
-Completion of courses leading to keyboard proficiency does not necessarily satisfy the established proficiency requirement at a receiving institution.
+Keyboard (piano) proficiency is a requirement for most baccalaureate degrees in music.
+Instruction in keyboard skills is generally offered in the first two years of undergraduate study.
+Therefore, it is strongly recommended that community college degree plans include courses in group piano or applied piano lessons even though they are not part of the Field of Study Curriculum for Music.
+Keyboard proficiency courses approved for transfer are courses in group piano or applied piano lessons that concentrate specifically on the development of skills for passing keyboard proficiency examinations.
+Keyboard courses that concentrate primarily on performance literature are not considered keyboard proficiency courses.
+Completion of courses leading to keyboard proficiency does not necessarily satisfy the requirement at a receiving institution.